Barcelona thrash leaders Real Madrid

 Real might not have expected to have missed him quite this much though.
 They started without a recognised striker but Mariano Diaz's half-time introduction did not make things any better.

+In fact, Ancelotti's substitutions at the break were a disaster as he changed his side's shape too.

+"We started the second half trying to play one against one at the back - three defenders against their three forwards - but it didn't work.
+I can only apologise to the fans," the Italian said.

-It would have been even worse for Real if not for Courtois, who made six saves.
+It would have been even worse for Real if not for keeper Thibaut Courtois, who made six saves.

-Most of the home side's chances came after the scoreline was 4-0 and Barca had missed several attempts for a fifth.
+Most of the home side's chances came after the scoreline was 4-0 and Barca had missed several attempts for a fifth goal.
 David Alaba forced a good save from Marc-Andre ter Stegen in one of the better opportunities.

 It is not time to panic though.
 This was only their third league defeat all season and they are still in control of the title race.